-In the summer of 2017, I opted to move across the country to a full-time remote contracted employee at my company.
+In the summer of 2017, I opted to move across the country to become a full-time remote contracted employee at my company.
 I went from working in an office nearly every day with wonderful people to being completely on my own and had limited interaction with my professional community.
 I also felt an immediate culture shift by becoming a contracted employee.
 It was during this eye-opening transition that I started to contemplate community and why it’s so vital in business.
 Here’s what I’ve been thinking about for the last year.

 What in the world is community?